judy2k/kylie/README.rst

 * Doesn't have any mechanism for validation.
 I plan to add this once I decide the best way to do it. *Ideas welcome!*
-* Doesn't have any built-in mechanism for choosing between different types to deserialize a dict to.
-This can be done through customized type mapper functions.
-At the very least, I'll document this soon.
-I plan to add the ability to automatically deserialize to a type based on, for example, a ``__type__`` item in the dict.
-* No post-serialize or post-deserialize options, unless you do it yourself.
+* No post-deserialize option, unless you do it yourself.
   This would allow wiring up of objects that are referred to by ``id`` and provided elsewhere in the serialized data-structure, for example.

-So, lots to do, but I think Kylie is already useful.
+So, still some important things to do, but I think Kylie is already useful.

 Why is it called Kylie?